 Australia seems to be on the travel bucket list of everyone I talk to.
-So, when I had the chance to connect with Abby Lewtas of the Wanderluster’s Mind Podcast to find out the local secrets of Melbourne, Australia, I jumped at the chance.
+So, when I had the chance to connect with Abby Lewtas of the Wanderluster’s Mind Podcast to find out the best things to do in Melbourne, Australia, I jumped at the chance.
 Abby educates us on what a “CBD” is, where to find delicious food, and why you won’t need a car when visiting Melbourne.

 Melbourne is on the southern end of Australia.
 It has a diverse culture with a lot to offer.
-Melbourne is a gateway to world-class wineries, natural springs, picturesque coastline, and alpine villages.
+Melbourne is a gateway to world-class wineries, natural springs, picturesque coastlines, and alpine villages.

 Remember that Melbourne is in the Southern Hemisphere, so Christmas and New Year are in the summertime.
 It is common to see Santa wearing board shorts and flip-flops.
-And celebrating New Year’s Eve is quite a bit different without the usual winter clothes that we’re familiar with in the US.
+And celebrating New Year’s Eve is quite a bit different without the usual winter clothes that we need in the US.

 Abby recommends visiting Melbourne in March because the weather is beautiful in the fall.